wu-lichao/NeuroStrike-Neuron-Level-Attacks-on-Aligned-LLMs/README.md

-# NeuroStrike: Neuron-Level Attacks on Aligned LLMs
+# [NDSS 2026] NeuroStrike: Neuron-Level Attacks on Aligned LLMs

 > A general and scalable attack framework that targets safety alignment in large language models (LLMs) through neuron-level profiling and manipulations.